yesihaveidea/myrtille/DOCUMENTATION.md

 - Access to hosts can be restricted based on the groups the authenticated users belongs to
 - Administrators can create a single use session url to a specific host (with specific login credentials) which can be shared with external (non domain) users and only be used once

-To enable enterprise mode, edit the app.config file of Myrtille.Services and uncomment the following appSettings:
+To enable enterprise mode, edit [myrtille path]\bin\Myrtille.Services.exe.config and uncomment the following appSettings:
 - `EnterpriseAdapter`, this is the adapter to use for enterprise mode
 - `EnterpriseAdminGroup`, this is the security group which will define a user as an administrator who can create, edit, delete hosts, define access to hosts and create single use sessions
 - `EnterpriseDomain`, this is the name of your domain (i.e. MYDOMAIN or mydomain.local) if myrtille is part of it or the domain controller FQDN or IP otherwise